 Here are my expectations for this class:

 3. COURTESY COUNTS.
 Treat me and your fellow classmates the way you want us to treat you.
 Be polite, fair, supportive, and encouraging.
-Never belittle anyone, in any way….even those that might not have the same abilities that you do in learning, or in skills behind the microphone.
+Never belittle anyone, in any way….even those that might not have the same abilities that you do.
 We want everyone to feel safe, and unthreatened in this environment.
-Also, when I give a critique following one of your radio projects, listen and try to learn.
+Also, when I give a critique following one of your presentations, listen and try to learn.
 Don’t become defensive.
 Be pleasant, gracious, and open-minded.
 Say “Thank you.”
 Remember, I’m trying to help you, so react accordingly.
 Ask questions if you’re unclear or don’t understand, but don’t argue, disagree, or take issue during the comments.
 It is impossible for you to perform and watch yourself at the same time, so trust me to do that.

 4. BE SAFE.
 Take care of your voice and body.
-Don’t force your voice or yell as that could result in vocal damage.
 Relax and allow your natural voice to be its most effective whenever you are speaking.
 Of course, vocal expressiveness, proper grammar, good volume, and clear articulation are always necessary; however, an attitude of relaxation will help put both your voice and body at ease and strengthen your speech projects.
 And it will help keep you safe.

 5. COME PREPARED.
 From a performance perspective, there is NO substitute for preparation.
 This holds for written homework and classwork, too.
 It’s important that you are ALWAYS prepared with your class assignments and projects.

 7. GRADING (critiques).
-ALL assignments, including performance projects, both written and produced, are due on the day that they’re due.
+ALL assignments are due on the day that they’re due.
 Pretty simple.
 Be ready with your work.
 If you are not prepared on the day that your work is due, you will not be able to receive higher than a 70 on the next day, and a 50 on the following day.
 After that, it goes into the gradebook as a zero.
-With this being the case, and in order to ensure that your grade average doesn’t suffer, it’s imperative to turn in your homework ON TIME.
+With this being the case, and in order to ensure that your grade average doesn’t suffer, it’s imperative to turn in your homework and class assignments ON TIME.
 Folks, this is “real world” stuff.
 If you don’t learn to be dependable, you won’t be able to hold down a job, support a family, or find success anywhere.
-Also, if you are given an assignment’s due date before a planned absence, the work is due when you return to class.
+Also, if you are given an assignment’s due date before a planned absence, the work is still due when you return to class.
 In cases where sickness (or, other unexpected situations occur), students will be given one day for each day missed to make up work.
+Additional note: extracurricular activities do not automatically give you extra days to complete assignments.
+Consider the first part of that word: “extra.”
+Taking part in a sport or other UIL activity is an “extra” responsibility that you’re taking on.
+You’ll be busier, but it’s something you elected to do.
+You still have to be on time with your assignments.

 8. FINAL THOUGHTS.
 I’m here to help you be successful.
 And I will help in any way that I can.
 But don’t be afraid to ask.
 Before school, during class, after school…..I will do whatever it takes to help you be successful.
 Just let me know.
 So, let’s get rolling and have a GREAT semester!